Broadcast PR is a key part of what we do, so we dive in to the launch of the latest national radio station

 Times Radio is a new national speech radio station that launched on Monday 29th June – and featured Boris Johnson giving the first broadcast interview since his COVID-19 battle.

 Stig Abell, Breakfast Show co-host, told how Times Radio plans to establish itself in the ‘Golden Age of Audio’.
 The aim is to bring together the warmth and informality of podcasts with journalistic expertise, tapping into the talent of The Times.
-A list of high-profile presenters promise to deliver ‘provocative and well-informed’ news, analysis and commentary.
-Stig emphasised the importance of incorporating different views and personal experiences from a diverse range of speakers.
+High-profile presenters promise to deliver ‘provocative and well-informed’ news, analysis and commentary.

 Times Radio’s brand was described as: